MuthusamyPonraj/Windows/README.md

 </table>

 ## <a name="support-and-feedback"></a>Support and Feedback ##

-* For using the Syncfusion controls, refer the [User Guide](https://help.syncfusion.com/windowsforms/overview) .

 * For any other queries, reach our support team [here](https://www.syncfusion.com/support/directtrac/incidents) with your query.